resilientplc/ml-teams-tech-test/INSTRUCTIONS.md

 - We ask that you make use of more than 1 commit
 - Please send us a link to your private repository and add the following as collaborators:

-  - @sakher
   - @mbeveridge-resilient
-  - @souravehere
-  - @jthomart-resilient
+  - @rdunn-resilient
-  - @pmattingley-resilient
+  - @dseaton-resilient
-  - @amaxim-resilient
+  - @srana-resilient

 Please feel free to reach us out if you have any questions/doubts.